Charles Kettles: Later life

 Kettles completed his bachelor's degree at Our Lady of the Lake University, San Antonio, Texas, and earned his master's degree at Eastern Michigan University, College of Technology, in commercial construction.
 He went on to develop the Aviation Management Program at the College of Technology and taught both disciplines.
 He later worked for Chrysler Pentastar Aviation until his retirement in 1993.
 Kettles resided in Ypsilanti, Michigan.
 He died in Ypsilanti on January 21, 2019, at the age of 89.
+In 2020, the Ann Arbor Veterans Affairs Medical Center, which is in the city next to his home town of Ypsilanti, was renamed the LTC Charles S. Kettles Veterans Affairs Medical Center in his honor.